Best Crypto Lending Rates 2025

 Edited By:

-• Crypto lending is great for passive income and can help build your portfolio as you earn interest (paid in the crypto you lend).
+• Crypto lending is great for passive income and can help build your portfolio as you earn interest.

-• You have a choice between two types of crypto lending platforms – unless you live in the US, where you can only use decentralized lending platforms.
+• You have a choice between two types of crypto lending platforms – centralized (CeFi) or decentralized (DeFi) platforms.

 What is Crypto Lending, Exactly?

 You know how normal loans work, right?
-A bank gives you a bunch of money so you can buy a thing—a house, a car, a dope new weight-lifting set—and then you promise to pay it back over time, with interest, to make it worth their while.
-Done right, it’s a win-win.
+A traditional bank gives you a bunch of money so you can buy a thing—a house, a car, a dope new weight-lifting set—and then you promise to pay back the loan principal over time, plus interest.

 So how do you find people who want to borrow your crypto?
 After all, part of what makes the traditional loan work is that borrowers go to an easy-to-find bank to request it.
 Enter the crypto lending platform (also called crypto lenders.)